 Before riding, manually move the ATV forward and backward to make certain that all wheels roll freely.

-If the brakes are frozen, take the ATV to a warmer area to thaw out the brakes.
+3. If the brakes are frozen, use a suitable heating device to thaw out the brakes.

 Do not attempt to free frozen brakes by pouring warm water on the brake pads and housings.